1.2.16PROVISIONS AND CONTINGENCIES

 Financial liabilities are classified at initial recognition as financial liabilities at fair value through profit or loss loans and borrowings payables or as derivatives designated as hedging instruments in an effective hedge as appropriate.

-All financial liabilities are recognized initially at fair value and in the case of loans and borrowings and payables net of directly attributable transaction costs.
+All financial liabilities are recognised initially at fair value and in the case of loans and borrowings and payables net of directly attributable transaction costs.

 The Company's financial liabilities include trade and other payables loans and borrowings including bank overdrafts financial guarantee contracts and derivative financial instruments.